 Yes.
-If you provide meals to your workers, you may take credit towards the minimum wage in the amount of \$1.70 from the workers' wages for each meal.
-This must be list on the Pay Notice and Work Agreement and clearly state on the pay stub.
-However, if the workers are migrant seasonal farm laborers who earn less than \$254 every to weeks, you cannot charge or deduct for meals.
+If you provide meals to your workers, you may take a credit towards the minimum wage in the amount of \$1.70 from the workers' wages for each meal.
+This must be listed on the Pay Notice and Work Agreement and clearly stated on the pay stub.
+However, if the workers are migrant seasonal farm laborers who earn less than \$254 every two weeks, you cannot charge or deduct for meals.